arvida/blog/articles/2014-06-17-best-practices-in-modern-web-projects.md

 ## Static Files Through a CDN

-Static files like images, fonts, CSS and javascript for production applications should not be served from the same server as the application to end users.
-Serve these through a CDN that is optimised for serving static files to ensure high transfer speeds and therefore increased user happiness.
+Static files like images, fonts, CSS and Javascripts should be served through a content delivery network, CDN.
+They are built and optimised for serving static files to users all over the globe fast.
+A faster experience makes for happier users.

-A common way to solve this is using a CDN with a custom origin set up and cache busting by file name.
+Getting your files on the CDN should be part of your automated deployment procedure.
+A common way to solve this is by using a CDN with a custom origin set up and cache busting by file name.
 With this the application will add the CDN-host and a hash of the files contents to all files that should be served through the CDN when run in the production environment.

 For example, a stylesheet link tag will look like this in the development environment: